-The projected operations, maintenance and capital renewal expenditure required over the first 5 years of the planning period is \$1,809,000 on average per year.
+The projected operations, maintenance and capital renewal expenditure required over the first 5 years of the planning period is \$1,125,000 on average per year.

-Estimated (budget) operations, maintenance and capital renewal funding is \$1,089,000 on average per year giving a 5 year funding shortfall of \$741,000.
-This indicates that the organisation expects to have 59% of projected expenditures required to provide the services shown in this asset management plan.
+Estimated (budget) operations, maintenance and capital renewal funding is \$1,166,000 on average per year giving a 5 year funding ssurplus of \$41,000 per year.
+This indicates that the organisation expects to have the required resources to provide the services shown in this asset management plan.